Log Calculator (Logarithm)

 |Log of one||ln(1)=0|

 5.89 * 4.73 without any electronic device.
 You could do it by merely multiplying things out on paper; however, it would take a bit of time.
-Instead, you can use the rule of logarithm with log tables and get a relatively good approximation of the result.
+Instead, you can use the logarithm rule with log tables and get a relatively good approximation of the result.

 lg(5.89) ≅ 0.7701153 and